stases/math4ai_temp/docs/essentials/distributions.md

 **add**

 This probability mass function (or: pmf) gives us something we call a distribution, it quite literately tells how the different probability values are distributed over the outcomes of $$X$$.
-Now, the beauty of the world of statistics is that we can now name different distributions and then classify different random variables as being of the same type of distribution.
+Now, the beauty of statistics is that we can now classify different random variables as being of the same type of distribution.
 It so turns out that in the actual world a lot of processes follow only a very select set of distributions.
 For example, the number of visits on this website per hour, the number of arrivals at the university per minute, and the number of books handed out by the library per day, all follow a so-called _Poisson_ distribution.
 Similarly, the height of a given person,